Idan Ofer: Controversies

+In 2014, an Israeli TV show raised questions about the possible engagement of services from an intelligence firm in one of Ofer's companies.
+However, the show could not conclusively prove these claims.

+In 2023, the Ministry of Environmental Protection published its 2021 report on organizations considered as high risk.
+After Ofer sold his Oil Refineries shares, he's now associated with one company featured on the list.

 Philanthropy

 In 2013, Ofer donated £25 million to his alma mater the London Business School through the Idan and Batia Ofer Foundation.
 As a result of the charitable gift, the largest private donation the school has ever received, the LBS built the Sammy Ofer Centre in 2017 in honor of his father.

 In 2017, Ofer and his wife Batia Ofer made charitable contributions to the Jewish Museum London.